LLM-Friendly Content Architecture: Structuring B2B Tech Blogs for Perplexity AI Retrieval

 [Query Intent Parsing ➔ Hybrid Retrieval (BM25 + Dense Embeddings) ➔ Three-Tier Reranking ➔ Grounded Generation]

-If a user types a more complex technical prompt, Perplexity runs a hybrid retrieval pass.
-It uses legacy BM25 lexical matching alongside deep neural embedding models (like its custom pplx-embed architectures).
+Perplexity uses legacy BM25 lexical matching alongside deep neural embedding models (like its custom pplx-embed architectures).
 These embeddings look for words, but they also map whole sentences to mathematical vectors to compare their meaning.

 Content that contains marketing fluff is not embedded the first time it is encountered and is considered a "near-miss".
 Your data needs to be short, clear, and well-organized to pass the three-tier reranker.